mattvenn/minecraft-pi/photobooth/photobooth.md

 * KS3
 * This activity will help you understand positions in Minecraft and conditional statements in Python.
-* You will need: Minecraft with the Python API, webcam or picamera.
+* You will need: Minecraft with the Python API, USB webcam or a PiCamera.

 You will build a photo booth, then create a program that takes a photo when you step inside.
+Its just like the trap activity, but it takes a photo instead of trapping you.

 ## Building the booth

-Use Steve's building skills to construct a 3 walled cubicle like the picture below:
+Use your building skills to construct a 3 walled cubicle like the picture below:

 ![booth](booth.png)

 ## Positions

-You need to include the usual libraries at the start of your program:
+Start your program with the usual lines:

 ~~~ { .python }
 import mcpi.minecraft as minecraft